Utah Administrative Code

 (1) Subsection 63N-2-213(6) requires the office to make rules establishing the form and content of an application for an Enterprise Zone tax credit, the documentation required to receive an Enterprise Zone tax credit, and the administration of the program, including relevant timelines and deadlines.

-(7) "Purchase documentation" means bill of sale, contract of sale, receipt, invoice, or property tax notice which identifies the business entity and date issued.
+(6) "Purchase documentation" means a bill of sale, contract of sale, receipt, invoice, or other documentation which identifies the buyer, seller, purchase price, item(s) purchased, and the date of purchase.

 (1) An application form will be provided by the Office and will contain the following content: